An all-magnonic neuron with tunable fading memory: Results

 The neuron's fading memory enables temporal integration of subsequent inputs over time.
-This is demonstrated by sending a train of ten 15-ns-long pulses from neuron \textbf{N1} to neuron \textbf{N2}, spaced by $\Delta t = \SI{80}{\nano\second}$, as shown in Fig. \ref{fig:multi}a.
-The pump power of \textbf{N2} is varied to explore different regimes of decay and activation.
+This is demonstrated by sending a train of ten 15-ns-long pulses spaced by $\Delta t = \SI{80}{\nano\second}$ from input 1 to the neuron, as shown in Fig. \ref{fig:multi}a.
+The pump power $P_{\mathrm{N}}$ is varied to explore different regimes of decay and activation.
 At low pump powers, the neuron exhibits a weak response to each individual pulse.
 As the pump power increases, both the immediate excitation and decay time grow, allowing residual excitation from previous pulses to accumulate.
 This results in an incremental neuron activation with each successive pulse.
 At intermediate powers, a linear increase of the local maxima is observed (shaded line), effectively implementing a leaky integrator where the maxima in the output are directly proportional to the number of input pulses, compare also Ref. \cite{bracher.2018.magnon-adder}.
 This functionality was demonstrated with as many as 50 pulses over \SI{2}{\micro\second} (Supplementary Fig. S5).
-At higher pump powers, the response becomes nonlinear, and saturation occurs toward the end of the pulse train.
+At higher pump powers, the accumulation becomes nonlinear, and saturation occurs toward the end of the pulse train.

 In addition to temporal integration, the neuron can be triggered by the combined input from multiple, spatially separated sources.
-In the experiment shown in Fig. \ref{fig:multi}b, two 15-ns-long trigger pulses are emitted from neurons \textbf{N1} and \textbf{N3} toward neuron \textbf{N2} with a tunable time delay $\Delta t$.
-Contrary to the previous case, the pump and trigger powers are chosen such that either pulse alone is insufficient to activate \textbf{N2}.
+In the experiment shown in Fig. \ref{fig:multi}b, two 15-ns-long trigger pulses are emitted from the inputs 1 and 2 toward the neuron with a tunable time delay $\Delta t$.
+Contrary to the previous case, the pump and trigger powers are chosen such that either pulse alone is insufficient to activate the neuron.
 Hence, for large delays ($\Delta t = \SI{200}{\nano\second}$), only small, sub-threshold responses are seen.
-However, when the pulses overlap in time (blue curve), their combined effect momentarily exceeds the nonlinear threshold, resulting in a strong activation of \textbf{N2}.
+However, when the pulses overlap in time (blue curve), the induced nonlinear shift momentarily exceeds the critical threshold, resulting in neuron activation.
 The inset of Fig. \ref{fig:multi}b shows a coincidence window of approximately $\SI{30}{\nano\second}$.
-This is a basic realization of a time-domain AND gate using 3 neurons.
-More importantly, however, it is a proof-of-principle for the realization of a many-to-one topology, where multiple presynaptic inputs activate one neuron of the next layer, as required for connected neural layers.
+This is a basic realization of a two-input-neuron acting as a time-domain AND gate with autonomous decay.
+More importantly, it provides a first experimental indication that a single magnonic neuron can be driven by multiple presynaptic inputs.